Postgraduate Dissertation Bootcamp: Preparation and Planning

 Online

-This workshop concentrates the preliminary stages of the dissertation research and writing process.
+This workshop concentrates on the preliminary stages of the dissertation research and writing.
 It is suitable for students who are early in their dissertation writing process, including considering a research area and formulating a question, writing a dissertation proposal, and undertaking preliminary research.
 This will be more relevant to students who have not yet begun their dissertations, or who have begun their research and would like to review their process so far and plan their next steps.

 Although the workshop may be helpful for dissertation writers from any discipline, the workshop will particularly focus on empirical research dissertations.
 Empirical research is usually found in scientific, social science and vocational subjects, and such dissertations use questionnaires, surveys, lab experiments and other methods to gather original data, and follow a formal report structure, rather than primarily researching from secondary literature, books and journals.